 Exploring India's Intriguing North

 Visit the highlights of northern India taking a deep dive into some of the country’s most historic cities.
-Start in Amritsar where all roads lead to the spellbinding Golden Temple with a striking gold-leaf roof and a kitchen that feeds over 35,000 Sikh pilgrims a day.
+Start in Amritsar where all roads lead to the spellbinding Golden Temple with a striking gold-leaf roof and a kitchen that feeds over 35,000 people a day.
 Head for the Himalayan foothills to Shimla, an old-world hill station where the British Raj holidayed among the pine.
 After a dose of invigorating mountain air, you’ll be ready to take on the Golden Triangle ticking off the iconic Taj Mahal, Jaipur’s surreal architecture and Delhi, India’s charismatic capital flooded by rickshaws, markets and monuments.

 11 days